-The active purse-seine capacity on the Regional Register on 4 April 2011 is 213,421 m.
-The capacity of inactive or sunk vessels is 12,136 m, y the capacity available as a result of movements of vessels on the Regional Register is 61,229 m, for a potential total of 286,786 m.
-In June 2002, when the Resolution entered into force, the active capacity was almost the same, 218,482 m, while the sum total of the active and inactive capacity, plus that included in paragraph 10 of the resolution, was 273,467 m (Figure 1).
-It should be noted that these numbers do not take into account the capacity in the footnote to the resolution, which at least one country has claimed.
+The active purse-seine capacity on the Regional Register on 30 September 2011 is 221,903 m3.
+The capacity of inactive or sunk vessels is 10,133 m3, and the capacity available as a result of movements of vessels on the Regional Register is 59,732 m3, for a potential total of 291,768 m3.
+In June 2002, when the Resolution entered into force, the active capacity was almost the same, 218,482 m3, while the sum total of the active and inactive capacity, plus that included in paragraph 10 of the resolution, was 273,467 m3 (Figure 1).
+It should be noted that these numbers do not take into account the capacity in the footnote to the resolution, which at least one country has already utilized.

-The reason for this increase of about 13,319 m in the potential capacity is that, while the essential purpose of the Resolution was to freeze capacity, some of its elements allow increases, adding vessels pursuant to paragraph 10, replacing sunk vessels, and changing inactive vessels to active.
+The reason for this increase of about 18,301 m3 in the potential capacity is that, while the essential purpose of the Resolution was to freeze capacity, some of its elements allow increases: adding vessels pursuant to paragraph 10, replacing sunk vessels, and changing inactive vessels to active, and the concrete case of the concession by the Commission in June 2011 of 5,000 m3 of well volume to Peru.
 Also, in the months following the adoption of the Resolution, the Commission agreed to add several vessels to the Regional Register, to account for oversights made by delegations at the meeting at which the resolution was adopted.
+Also, it is important to note that Resolution C-11-12, by which the capacity was conceded to Peru, stipulates that it must be used by Peruvian-flag vessels that will operate only in waters under the jurisdiction of Peru, and that it cannot be transferred to other flags, nor be used for chartering vessels of other flags.